ironironi/test.github.io/README.md

 Now, this is the same cat resized, but using different code.
 I am not sure it be alt texted, etc.
 <img src="https://1000logos.net/wp-content/uploads/2021/05/GitHub-logo.png" width="100">

-Further info and options at https://www.xaprb.com/blog/how-to-style-images-with-markdown/
+Further info and options at [a https://www.xaprb.com/blog/how-to-style-images-with-markdown/](https://www.xaprb.com/blog/how-to-style-images-with-markdown/)

 ---------------

-Reusables
+## Reusables

 Reusables are long strings of reusable text.

 Reusables are longer strings like paragraphs or procedural lists that can be referenced in multiple content files.
 Using Markdown (instead of YAML) makes it possible for our localization pipeline to split the strings into smaller translatable segments, leading to fewer translation errors and less churn when the source English content changes.